marisarpo/horizons-week02/day5/README.md

 </html>
 ```

+**Note** that the Bootstrap libraries are commented out in the `index.html` file.
+If you would like to use Bootstrap you should uncomment the lines after **UNCOMMENT IF NEEDED**

 ### Login

 1. Write the front-end code the login section of your Facebook site.
-One way to create the login form is to use the `<form>` element in `HTML` and ask for `email` and `password`.
+One way to create the login form is to create `<input>` elements and a `<button>` element with a click handler.
+When the button is pressed you should use the values in the input elements to populate your `AJAX` request.

   ![login](./facebook/images/fb_login.png)

-1. Using `AJAX` take the two form elements and `POST` them to the `/users/login` endpoint.
+1. Using `AJAX` take the two input elements and `POST` them to the `/users/login` endpoint.
 `url: https://horizons-facebook.herokuapp.com/api/1.0/users/login`.
 Refer to the **API Reference** to see what the request/response should look like.

   ```javascript